ivangeevo/btwr-shared-lib-SOURCE/## CHANGELOG.md

+## v0.46
++ Added a SHEARS_EFFICIENT block tag for adding blocks that shear items can efficiently break.

 ## v0.45
 + Fixed cobblestone missing from the COBBLESTONE_CRAFTING_MATERIALS tag
 + Updated to Fabric API 0.115.0 & Fabric Loader 0.16.10